 This is probably the most affordable bike in this selection.
 Tommaso Imola could be your next bike if your budget is tight.

 It comes with 25mm tires and a durable steel fork.
-In addition, you can equip it with a rear rack and panniers if you want to take long trips and need a large storage capacity.
+In addition, you can equip it with a rear rack and panniers if you want to take long trips and need a lot of storage.

 When you look at the picture of this bike, you also notice it has very beginner-friendly geometry.
-This means it will allow you to sit in a more comfortable, upright position.
+This means you can sit in a more comfortable, upright position.

 What I don’t like about this bike is the 3X groupset.
 It’s heavy and too complicated (you have to think more when changing gears to avoid cross-chaining).

-The positive thing about it is that it’s made by Shimano, so the quality is guaranteed, and you have more gears to choose from.
+The upside is that Shimano makes it, so the quality is guaranteed, and you have more gears to choose from.

 My Verdict

-The best road bike under $1000 for men is the Polygon Strattos S3.
+The best road bike under $1000 for men is the Polygon Strattos S4.

 Strattos S2 has a relaxed geometry ideal for people who want to start with road cycling.
 You will also enjoy more comfort thanks to 28mm tires and a carbon fork.

-It comes with a Shimano Claris 2x8spd groupset that will allow you precise and quick shifting to tackle any terrain.
+It comes with a Shimano Claris 2x8spd groupset, allowing you to shift precisely and quickly to tackle any terrain.

-This bike is compatible with rear racks and other accessories like mudguards, so it will be your perfect companion even for bikepacking.
+This bike is compatible with rear racks and other accessories, such as mudguards, so it will be your perfect companion for bikepacking.

 The best road bike under $1000 for women is the Liv Avail AR 4.